-The Bishop of Durham, the Rt Revd.
-Paul Butler will open the event by setting the scene.
-This seminar is needed because many young people in County Durham are not achieving as much as they should while they make their journey towards adulthood.
-While much support is available to young people to achieve their potential, it falls unevenly and a lack of support is often more common in less affluent communities.
+Many young people in County Durham are not achieving as much as they should as they make their journey towards adulthood.
+While much support is lent to young people to achieve their potential, it falls unevenly – too often being focused upon those who already have many advantages.

 County Durham Economic Partnership commissioned research via the Institute of Local Governance, to start a debate in Durham on how to achieve more for young people from less advantaged backgrounds.